hudon/refraction-hs/README.md

 ### Roadmap

 1. Create Xim MVP over Tor
-2. Move to SPV rather than a third party block explorer
+2. Move to using a trusted full node rather than a third party block explorer

 ## References